codecrafters-io/grep-tester/docs/grep-breakdown.md

 ## Tests

-The tester will create some test files and then multiple commands to find matches in those files.
+The tester will create some test files and then execute multiple commands to find matches in those files.
 For example:

 ```bash
 # Create test file